 If the failure is in devstacklog.txt it could a devstack, neutron, or infra issue.

 However, most of the time the failure is in one of the tempest tests.
-Take note of the error message and go to logstash.
+Take note of the error message and go to opensearch.

-On logstash, search for occurrences of this error message, and try to identify the root cause for the failure (see below).
+On opensearch, search for occurrences of this error message, and try to identify the root cause for the failure (see below).